top of page

 The Implicit Contract of Trust in Social Dancing

-Some years ago, while reflecting about social dancing and the strange beauty of these interactions, I realized something that stayed with me ever since.
+Some years ago, while reflecting about social dancing and the beauty of these interactions, I realized something that stayed with me ever since.

 In partner dancing, it is almost as if we collectively accept an implicit contract of trust.